DBCG/aphl-vsm/vsp/docs/tx-ecosystem-comparison.md

 > CRMI: SHALL report all versions of code systems used (in used-*)

-> TX: Where is the used-* parameter documented?
+> TX Comment: Where is the used-* parameter documented?

 > CRMI: SHALL support Accept-Language header